A generic drug must have the same active-ingredient formula as its brand-name equivalent. Generic drugs usually cost less than brand-name drugs.

 Please note: this approach to prescription drug costs is not available to all groups, and exceptions apply.

-For details on how this applies to your plan, sign into your MVP Member online account, then click My Plan then Manage Prescriptions.
+For details on how this applies to your plan, sign into Gia, then click My Plan then Manage Prescriptions.
 Or call the MVP Customer Care Center at the number on the back of your MVP Member ID card.